TheRoddyWMS/Roddy/README.md

 This section contains features which are currently in development.
 Testable / active features are in the changelist.

-- (WIP) New app ini loader

-- (WIP) XML validation will take place when XML files are loaded.

 - (WIP) Roddy accepts a lot more parameters which might otherwise be configured with the application properties file: useRoddyVersion, usePluginVersion,